Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 Each screening service is expected to have arrangements in place for managing women who are registered with a GP practice (GPP) in their catchment area and who are eligible for VHR screening.

-All the VHR letters and forms referred to in this guidance are available on the National Breast Screening System (NBSS) IT system.
+A large proportion of the VHR letters referred to in this guidance are available on the National Breast Screening System (NBSS) IT system.
+The remainder of letters and forms are available for download from the NBSS website.

 It is essential to invite VHR women as close as possible to their next test due date (NTDD) due to their annual recall.